davedelong/CHLayoutManager/README.markdown

+**This project is no longer considered under active development, and has been deprecated in favor of built-in API.
+Please see the "Supported Platforms" section for more information.**

 #CHLayoutManager

 CHLayoutManager is a way to add positioning and sizing constraints on views.
 The easiest way to understand this is with an example: